sanghita211/pypetana/README.md

 ## Methods

 * Image extraction
-* Dynamical calculation of area, perimeter of growth contour
+* Calculation of area, perimeter of growth contour
-* Dynamical calculation of circularity based on area and perimeter of growth contour
+* Calculation of circularity based on area and perimeter of growth contour
-* Dynamical calculation of Fractal dimension of growth contour
+* Calculation of Fractal dimension of growth contour